Elections in Indonesia: Further elections (1977–1997)

-Election in the reform era (1999–present)
+Reform era (1999–present)

 The 1999 election was the first election held after the collapse of the New Order.
 It was held on 7 June 1999 under the government of B.J.
 Habibie.
 Forty-eight political parties participated.

 The six largest parties which passed the electoral threshold of 2% were the Indonesian Democratic Party-Struggle (PDI-P), the reformed Golkar Party, PPP, National Awakening Party (PKB), National Mandate Party (PAN), and Crescent Star Party (PBB).

 Under the constitution, the new president was elected by members of the all-house MPR in a joint sitting.
-This meant that although PDI-P won the largest share of the popular vote, the new President was not its nominee, Megawati Sukarnoputri, but Abdurrahman Wahid of PKB.
+This meant that although PDI-P won the largest share of the popular vote, the new president was not its nominee, Megawati Sukarnoputri, but Abdurrahman Wahid of PKB.
 Megawati then became vice president.

 During its 2002 annual session, the MPR added 14 amendments to the 1945 Constitution.
 Included in these amendments were measures to reorganise the Indonesian legislature.
 Beginning in 2004, the MPR would be composed of the existing DPR and a new Regional Representative Council (DPD).
 Because all the seats in the MPR would be directly elected, this called for the removal of the military from the legislature, whose 38 seats for the 1999–2004 period were all appointed.
 This change and an amendment for direct election of the President and Vice-President were significant steps for Indonesia on the road towards full democracy.

 The 2004 legislative election was held on 5 April 2004.
 A total of 24 parties contested the election.
 Golkar Party won the largest share of the vote, at 21.6%, followed by PDI-P, PKB, PPP and newly formed Democratic Party.
 17 parties won legislative seats.

 In 2005, Indonesia also began holding direct elections for governors, mayors and regents.
 Prior to this, local executives had been elected by a vote of the local legislative body.
 The first region to do so was Kutai Kartanegara, which held a regency election on 1 June 2005.

-2009 legislative and presidential elections
+2009 elections

 Legislative elections for the DPD and the DPR were held in Indonesia on 9 April 2009.
 The presidential election was held on 8 July, with President Susilo Bambang Yudhoyono winning enough of the vote to make the run-off election unnecessary.

-2014 legislative and presidential elections
+2014 elections

 Legislative elections for the DPD and the DPR were held in Indonesia on 9 April 2014.
 The presidential election was held on 9 July 2014, with Joko Widodo, then the Governor of Jakarta winning the election against Prabowo Subianto, a former general in Indonesia.